Vicent0205/Vicent0205.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm a final year undergrad in [SJTU (Shanghai Jiaotong university)](https://en.sjtu.edu.cn/).
-I'm fortunate to be advised by Prof.[Junxian He](https://jxhe.github.io/) and Prof. Yu Cheng.
-I am interested in natural language processing and machine learning.
+Currently, I'm fortunate to be advised by Prof.[Junxian He](https://jxhe.github.io/) and Prof. [Yu Cheng](https://ych133.github.io/).
+I am also an incoming PHD at [HKUST NLP](https://github.com/hkust-nlp) supervised by Junxian He!
+I am broadly interested in natural language processing and machine learning.
 Currently, I am focused on Hallucination and truthfulness of LLM.

 Publication
 ======